NeelimaSharma/neelimasharma.github.io/_pages/about.md

 My previous work has contributed to our understanding of the role of mechanical stability on animal morphology and motor control.
 More recently, I have expanded my studies to include the role of mechanics in the morphogenesis and function of the vertebrate musculoskeletal systems.
 Learn more [here](https://neelimasharma.com/research/).

 Prior to this, I was a postdoctoral scholar in the Department of Organismal Biology and Anatomy at the University of Chicago, in the group of Neil Shubin.
-I did my PhD with Madhusudhan Venkadesan at Yale University, New Haven.
+I did my PhD at the Department of Mechanical Engineering and Materials Science with Madhusudhan Venkadesan at Yale University, New Haven, USA.

 <!-- # You don't need to edit this file, it's empty on purpose.